EthanHeilman/ethanheilman.github.io/x/31/post.md

 *What is the best strategy to hit a maneuvering missile with a point defense laser when the missile is traveling through space at ~1 percent the speed of light?*

 A few years ago I was trying to work out at what range a point defense laser on a spaceship could destroy a missile traveling toward that spaceship at ~1% the speed of light.
-As I did the math on beam waist, divergence, focal point and power it became clear that the limiting factor on effective range wasn't any of these factors.
+As I did the math on beam waist, divergence, focal point and power it became clear that the limiting factor on effective range wasn't any of these.
-At 1 light second, the laser only learns where the missile a second ago and the laser itself takes an additional second to reach the missile.
+At 1 light second the laser only learns where the missile a second ago and the laser itself takes an additional second to reach the missile.
 This creates a 2 second latency.
-The missile can burn maneuvering fuel to make random but minor course changes to make its future position uncertain to the laser.
+The missile can burn maneuvering fuel to do random but minor course changes to make its future position uncertain to the laser.
-We assume the missile has acquired most of its velocity already and the maneuvers it does to increase positional uncertainty do not allow it to reach the laser faster.
 Thus the laser could hit the missile, if only it knew where the missile was going to be.

 ![alt text](figs/missilelaser.png)

-At first I assumed this would be a simple calculation.
+I assumed this would be a simple calculation.
 Determine the sphere of possible locations the missile could be based on the maximum power of the thrusters on the missile.
 As the missile gets closer, the latency decreases, which causes this sphere of possible locations to shrink.
 Given the size of sphere over time, we can determine the total probability the laser hits the missile before the missile gets close enough to detonate[^1] and destroy the ship the laser is on.

-However the power of the thrusters on the missile depends on how much maneuvering fuel they burn and the amount of fuel on the missile is finite.
+However the power of the thrusters on the missile depends on how much maneuvering fuel it burns and the amount of fuel on the missile is finite.
 This produces the following effect:

 - The missile wants to make its future position uncertain by burning fuel.
 - If the missile is far away from the laser, burning small amounts of fuel can make the position of missile very uncertain to the laser.
-- When the missile gets closer to the laser, the latency to the laser decreases, so it cost the missile more fuel to maintain that same level of uncertainty position.
+- When the missile gets closer to the laser, the latency to the laser decreases, so it cost the missile more fuel to maintain that same level of uncertainty.

 These rules suggests a strategy where the missile conserves fuel when it is far away and then burns increasing more fuel as it gets closer.
 This approach is still missing a critical aspect.